You should read this policy in full, but here are the key points:

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

 We require all Third Parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes, unless you have agreed or consented to them doing so, and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-If you have registered to use vTime XR using other social media platforms or other external Third Parties (such as Facebook, Instagram, Google, Apple), for example through single sign on, you or they will provide us with your username and public profile.
-In return we share certain Technical Data with those external Third Parties such as your IDFA (on iOS) or Advertiser ID (on Android) and the referring URL for the purposes set out in paragraph 4 above.
+If you have registered to use vTime XR using other social media platforms or other external Third Parties (such as Facebook, Instagram, Google, Apple), for example through single sign-on, you or they will provide us with your username and public profile.
+In return, we share certain Technical Data with those external Third Parties such as your IDFA (on iOS) or Advertiser ID (on Android) and the referring URL for the purposes set out in paragraph 4 above.

 Where you share content on other social media platforms, the relevant content, username and accompanying text and audio file may be shared on that platform or, in the case of sharing via instant messaging platforms such as Whatsapp, a link to the content may be shared.

-You can access Facebook’s, CFG’s other relevant external Third Party’s terms and conditions and privacy policies in the Glossary Section below.
+You can access Facebook’s, CFG’s other relevant external Third Party’s terms and conditions and privacy policies in the Glossary section below.

-We also incorporate various third party plugins and libraries of software into our apps in order to build the vTime XR functionality.
+We also incorporate various third-party plugins and libraries of software into our apps in order to build the vTime XR functionality.
 A full list can be found here.
-Based upon the the licence agreements and supporting documentation provided by them to us, we believe they do not share any personal data with third parties.
+Based upon the licence agreements and supporting documentation provided by them to us, we believe they do not share any personal data with third parties.
 However, if you are concerned, you should familiarise yourself with their individual privacy policies.

 Many of our external third-party service providers or partners are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.